Lippins/Knights-Travails/README.md

 ### Running the Program

-1. Clone the Repository: First, clone the repository to your local machine.
+1. First, clone the repository to your local machine.

 ```bash
 git clone https://github.com/Lippins/Knights-Travails.git